sftpplus/sftpplus-docs/src/doc_source/configuration/local-manager.rst

 Introduction
 ------------

+A web console is available for configuration and administration.
+This service is available via the `local-manager` service.

-The Local Configuration Manager can be configured in a similar way to any other service provided by SFTPPlus.
+The web console can be configured in a similar way to any other service provided by SFTPPlus.

 This page describes configuring the Local Manager service.
 For information about using the service, please see